SOFTS-London cocoa hits 46-yr peak; white sugar touches 12-yr top

 COCOA

-* The market has regularly set 46-year highs since late June on tightening supplies and forecasts predicting a third successive global deficit in the coming 2023/24 season.
+* The market has regularly set 46-year highs since late June on tightening supplies and forecasts predicting a third successive global deficit in 2023/24.

 * Dealers said that near-dated cocoa futures are trading at an increasingly strong premium to further-dated futures all the way through the futures curve, indicating extremely tight near-term supply 0#LCC:.